- Rail Trail

 Nearby Attractions

-- The Fort O’Hare Campground on the Glenelg River was a campsite of the Major Mitchell expedition
+- The Fort O’Hare Campground on the Glenelg River was a resting spot for the Major Mitchell expedition

 Access Points